 Scientists at the National Renewable Energy Laboratory (NREL) are using supercomputers — including NERSC — to study what may seem paradoxical: certain defects in silicon solar cells may actually improve their performance.
 More>

 Cutting-edge simulations run at the National Energy Research Scientific Computing Center (NERSC) over a two-year period are helping physicists better understand what influences the behavior of the plasma turbulence that is driven by the intense heating necessary to create fusion energy.
 More>

-The Department of Energy’s National Energy Research Scientific Computing Center (NERSC) announced the winners of their inaugural High Performance Computing (HPC) Achievement Awards on Wednesday at the annual NERSC User Group meeting.
-These awards recognize NERSC users who have either demonstrated an innovative use of HPC resources to solve a scientific problem, or whose work has had an exceptional impact on scientific understanding or society.
-Among the winners was Peter Nugent of the Computational Research Division (pictured).
+The awards recognize NERSC users who have either demonstrated an innovative use of HPC resources to solve a scientific problem or whose work has had an exceptional impact on scientific understanding or society.
+Winners include Charles Koven and William Riley of the Lab’s Climate and Ecosystem Sciences Division.
 More>

 The annual NERSC Users Group meeting, NUG 2016, takes place this week at Berkeley Lab.
 NUG 2016 features a day of new user and data analytics training, a code hack-a-thon, a day devoted to application readiness for Cori Phase 2, a science and technology day, and the NUG “business day”.
 More information can be found at here.

 JGI has a new animation that seeks to answer the age-old question, “What is a user facility?” by demonstrating how JGI, NERSC and ESnet work together, underpinning JGI’s critical research infrastructure to advance the frontiers of science.